Do I Have Dry Eye or Seasonal Allergies?

 While dry eye and seasonal allergies share some similar symptoms, they are distinct conditions with different root causes.
 An optometrist can help diagnose these conditions accurately, and regular eye exams play a critical role in early detection and treatment.

-To learn more on the difference between dry eye and seasonal allergies, visit Westchester Eyes & Aesthetics in our White Plains, New York office.
+To learn more on the difference between dry eye and seasonal allergies, visit Westchester Eyes in our White Plains, New York office.
 Call (914) 732-1732 to schedule an appointment today.

 Helpful Articles